-During the quarter ended June 30, 2015, we completed the consolidation of all major business functions into our Irvine, California headquarters.
+During the nine months ended September 30, 2015, we completed the consolidation of all major business functions into our Irvine, California headquarters.
 In connection with this consolidation, we closed our Memphis, Tennessee office.
-We did not retain any of our Memphisbased employees, including those having responsibility for financial reporting.
+We did not retain any of our Memphis-based employees, including those having responsibility for financial reporting.
 As part of this planned consolidation, financial reporting functions were reassigned to personnel in our Irvine headquarters with training and qualifications appropriate to the scope of their responsibilities.
-As a result, there were no changes in our internal control over financial reporting that materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
+Accordingly, there were no changes in our internal control over financial reporting that materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.